Mohammad-Ayman-Git/A-survey-form-on-survey-forms/README.md

 I found out that for some reason ctrl+c gets bash stuck until you press the same keys again.

 I found out that sometimes writing the folder's name yourself could be a problem, so I had to copy it then paste it after the cd command even though i was sure i didn't write it wrong the first time

+I found out that writing master instead of main stopped the commit